-Issued by the IASB but not yet adopted by the European Union
+(ii) Issued by the IASB but not yet adopted by the European Union

-• IFRS 9 Financial Instruments: Classification and Measurement
+IFRS 9 Financial Instruments

-The new standard is effective for annual periods beginning on or after 1 January 2015.
-IFRS 9, as issued, reflects the first phase of the IASBs work on the replacement of IAS 39 and applies to classification and measurement of financial assets and financial liabilities as defined in IAS 39.
-The standard was initially effective for annual periods beginning on or after 1 January 2013, but amendments to IFRS 9 Mandatory Effective Date of IFRS 9 and Transition Disclosures, issued in December 2011, moved the mandatory effective date to 1 January 2015.
-In subsequent phases, the IASB will address hedge accounting and impairment of financial assets.
-The adoption of the first phase of IFRS 9 will have an effect on the classification and measurement of financial assets, but will not have an impact on classification and measurements of financial liabilities.
+IFRS 9, as issued, reflects the first phase of the IASB's work on the replacement of IAS 39 and applies to classification and measurement of financial assets and financial liabilities as defined in IAS 39.
+The standard was initially effective for annual periods beginning on or after 1 January 2013, but Amendments to IFRS 9 Mandatory Effective Date of IFRS 9 and Transition Disclosures, issued in December 2011, moved the tentative effective date to 1 January 2018.
+In subsequent phases, the IASB is addressing hedge accounting and impairment of financial assets.
 The Group will quantify the effect in conjunction with the other phases, when the final standard including all phases is issued.
-This standard has not yet been endorsed by the EU.